dessertlab/DeVAIC/README.md

 **DRAIC** (**D**etection and **R**emediation tool for **AI**-generated **C**ode) is a tool that works on code snippets written in Python language with the aim of detecting three vulnerability categories: **T**aint **P**ropagation (**TP**), **K**nown **U**nsafe **F**unctions (**KUF**) and **C**onfiguration **P**roblems (**CP**).

 With **TP** we mean the pattern in which there is a tainted variable containing the output of a certain function (*source*).
 If this variable is then used as an input parameter for a method (*sink*) without being properly validated, then we are faced with a TP scenario.
-Instead, **KUF** and **CP** indicate deprecated functions or protocols.
+Instead, **KUF** and **CP** indicate deprecated functions or obsolete protocols.

 ## Setup